-To provide townhouses that maintains a low-scale residential form and garden setting.
+To provide medium density town housing that maintains a low-scale residential form and garden setting.

-- > 2 to 3 storeys. - > Town housing in an attached or semi-detached format. - > Built form presents as two storeys, with upper floor recessed. - > Secluded private open space provided on the ground floor (minimum 25m2 per dwelling). - > A substantial garden corridor at the front and rear of the site with an emphasis on landscaping to soften the built form. - > Dwelling orientation and living area outlooks onto front and rear (side outlooks strongly discouraged at upper floors). - > A range of dwelling sizes and layouts. - Ground floor living areas and private open spaces strongly encouraged.
+- > 2 to 3 storeys. - Medium density town housing in an attached or semidetached format. - Built form presents as two storeys, with upper floor recessed. - > Secluded private open space provided on the ground floor (minimum 25m2 per dwelling). - > A substantial garden corridor at the front and rear of the site with an emphasis on landscaping to soften the built form. - > Dwelling orientation and living area outlooks onto front and rear (side outlooks strongly discouraged at upper floors). - > A range of dwelling sizes and layouts. - > Ground floor living areas and private open spaces strongly encouraged.
 Apartments and the use of balconies or rooftop terraces as primary private open spaces discouraged.